Skip To Main Content

 What is the status of the Woodbury building?

-Partial demolition at the former Woodbury Elementary School is nearing completion.
+Partial demolition at the former Woodbury Elementary School is complete.
 The pool, gym, east wing and west wing have been demolished.
 The center building, which was built in 1918, will be retained and renovated.
+Early foundation work is underway in February 2025.
 Construction on the addition is expected to take place in Spring 2026, and the building will reopen as the new Middle Years Building for Grades 6-8 in Fall 2027.
 Subscribe to the Facilities Newsletter for updates.

 • Construction Phase